bryndin/ai-coded-pacman/journal.md

 ## Step 22

-*Problem* Design rendering logic.
+**Problem:** Design rendering logic.
 Do we want to separate rendering from content?
 Make it less reliant on global variables.

 ***Prompt:***
 For the game Pacman, I have entities: GameBoard, Level, Pacman, Ghost.
 Explain different ways to organize the rendering of these entities in Javascript.
 I use p5play.js lib.